AdobeDocs/experience-manager-cloud-service.en/help/commerce-cloud/customizing/customize-cif-components.md

    ![Insert Product Teaser](../assets/customize-cif-components/product-teaser-add-component.png)

-3. Expand the Side Panel (if not already toggled) and switch the asset finder dropdown to **Products**.
-This should display a list of available products from a connected Adobe Commerce instance.
+3. Expand the Side Panel (if not already toggled) and switch the asset finder drop-down list to **Products**.
+This list should display a list of available products from a connected Adobe Commerce instance.
 Select a product and **drag+drop** it onto the **Product Teaser** component on the page.

    ![Drag + Drop Product Teaser](../assets/customize-cif-components/drag-drop-product-teaser.png)